JonnyBanana/MAC_Donalds/README.md

 -none!

-<h2>COMPATIBILITY</h2>
+<h3>COMPATIBILITY</h3>

-Windows 2000 (98 maybe... but i dont give a fuck....) to Windows 10 See compatibility-os.txt in "infos" folder.
+-Windows 2000 (98 maybe... but i dont give a fuck....) to Windows 10

-<h2>HOW TO SETUP THE SCRIPT</h2>
+<h3>HOW TO SETUP THE SCRIPT</h3>

+<h3>HOW TO CONTRIBUTE?</h3>

+any advice, fork, like, request, or criticism is welcome!
+If you think you can optimize the code I am happy to hear any advice or idea ...

 </BR>